FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: float
   - Description: The half-wave potential of the measurement in V
 - __scan_rate__
-  - Type: float
+  - Type: Scan_rate_units
-  - Description: The scan rate of the measurement in mV/s
+  - Description: The scan rate of the measurement
 - __start_potential__
   - Type: float
   - Description: The starting value of the potential in V